FAQs for Outgoing Study Exchange Students

 Course information can usually be found on an institution's Erasmus pages Where Can I Go?

-If you cannot find course information online, you should ask your European Co-ordinator
+If you cannot find course information online, you should ask your International Exchange Co-ordinator

 What about accommodation?